vahisht/Dish2Macro/README.md

-This is an unlocked version of a freescroll macro, originally made by [Som1se](https://github.com/Som1Lse).
+This is an unlocked version of the Dishonored freescroll macro, originally made by [Som1se](https://github.com/Som1Lse).

 To use:
+ 1. Download the macro, containing the .exe and .ini files.
+ 2. Bind the action you want to mousewheel up/down ingame .
+ 2. Modify the .ini file to specify which key will trigger your macro.
- 1. Run the program.
+ 3. Run the program.
- 2. Bind `wheel down` to jump in game.
-(You can still keep the default spacebar bind.)
- 3. Hold `space`.

 # Dish2Macro.ini
 If you don't like using `space` you can change it in `Dish2Macro.ini` to a different key.